5hojib/Electrogram/docs/source/start/setup.rst

 Project Setup
 =============

-We have just :doc:`installed Pyrofork <../intro/install>`.
+We have just :doc:`installed Electrogram <../intro/install>`.
 In this page we'll discuss what you need to do in order to set up a project with the framework.

 .. contents:: Contents